bem-site/bem-method/projects/projects.en.md

 ## bnsf

-A framework to create one page application according to BEM methodology.
-Allows easy usage of once written code, especially templates and routing, on both client-side and server-side.
-Friendly to search engines.
+A framework to create one-page application according to BEM methodology.
+Allows easy reuse of the same code, especially templates and routing, on both the client side and server side.
+Search engine friendly.
 Depends on [bem-core](https://ru.bem.info/libs/bem-core) library, for templating uses `BEMHTML` and `BEMTREE`, building with `bem-tools`.

 Project repository on [GitHub](https://github.com/apsavin/bnsf)